local-optimum/invisible-tax-calculator/README.md

 * The total amount deposited
 * The current value of this amount if held as cash
 * The total and percentage decrease in value
-You can optionally export the full table to csv for your own analysis or reference (eg to make a graph of value over time).
+* How much cash you would need to hold to retain your purchasing power You can optionally export the full table to csv for your own analysis or reference (eg to make a graph of value over time).

 ## Why did I make it?